-Leadership: With deep cross functional expertise in CS education, the Consortium is led by a team at CSNYC with advisement from a steering committee that comprises the Association of Computing Machinery (ACM), the College Board, the Computer Science Teachers Association (CSTA), and the National Center for Women & Information Technology (NCWIT).
+Leadership: The CSforALL team has deep cross-functional expertise in CS education that includes policy work at the local, state, and national levels, school and district innovation, teaching, and research.
+The CSforALL Consortium was launched in September 2016 with the advisement and support of a steering committee that included the Association of Computing Machinery (ACM), the College Board, the Computer Science Teachers Association (CSTA), and the National Center for Women & Information Technology (NCWIT).

-Computer Science for All is a bold new initiative to empower all US students from kindergarten through high school to learn computer science and be equipped with the computational thinking skills they need to be creators in the digital economy, not just consumers, and to be active citizens in our technology-driven world.
-Our economy is rapidly shifting, and educators, policy makers, families, and business leaders are increasingly recognizing that computer science (CS) is a “new basic” skill necessary for economic opportunity and social mobility.
+Computer Science for All is a bold initiative to empower all US students from kindergarten through high school to learn computer science (CS) and be equipped with the computational thinking skills they need to be creators in the digital economy, not just consumers, and to be active citizens in our technology-driven world.
+Our economy is rapidly shifting, and educators, policy makers, families, and business leaders are increasingly recognizing that CS is a “new basic” skill necessary for economic opportunity and social mobility.

-The initial funding for the CSforAll Consortium was provided through grant #1645894 by the National Science Foundation.
-Any opinions, findings, or conclusions or recommendations expressed in this material are those of the CSforAll Consortium and do not necessarily reflect the views of the National Science Foundation.
+The initial funding for CSforALL was provided through grant #1645894 by the National Science Foundation.
+Any opinions, findings, or conclusions or recommendations expressed in this material are those of CSforALL and do not necessarily reflect the views of the National Science Foundation.

-The CSforAll Consortium accepts members whose mission or efforts align with CSforAll.
-In this document we detail the guidelines for member approval and responsibilities of members.
+CSforALL accepts members whose mission or efforts align with CSforALL.
+Please see our Membership Guidelines for information about the membership approval process and the responsibilities of members.

-Consortium members are asked to abide by the Social Media Policy Guidelines when using the CSforAll Consortium logo or social media handles.
+CSforALL members are asked to abide by our Social Media Guide & Policy when using the CSforALL logo or social media handles.